Leaders across all professions now live in a “what have you done for me lately” culture.

-While weather-related decisions are a bit of an outlier, the truth is many stakeholders operate with recency bias.
-Whether the situation involves the handling of a thorny student issue - or the dismissal of a popular staff member - leaders who do great things for years can quickly find themselves in hot water with the school community.
+While this is just one example, the truth is many stakeholders operate with recency bias.
+Whether the situation involves the handling of a thorny student issue - or the dismissal of a popular staff member - leaders who do great things for years can quickly find themselves in the doghouse.

 What can leaders do to combat the "what have you done for me lately" mentality?
 Consider the following:

-I Go Back: Leaders can't let people forget how far the school has come under their leadership.
+Revisit the Good Times: Leaders can't let others forget how far the school has come under their leadership.
 Understanding that most people have terrible memories, leaders must get in a habit of sharing multiyear data trends with internal and external stakeholders.
 Assuming the data is positive, these reminders limit the community's ability to question their performance.

 School leaders must understand that stakeholders won’t remember their past glories for long.
 In a fast-paced world where the only constant is change, humans are always on the lookout for better options.

 When staff and parents complain about your leadership after years of effectiveness, don't beat yourself up.
-Instead, understand that many leaders go through similar experiences.
+Instead, understand that many others go through similar experiences.